 Meaning of Working Capital Turnover

 Working capital turnover measures the revenue generated from every investment made in the form of working capital.
-The working capital turnover ratio helps the company to acknowledge the relationship between the working capital invested in the company to fund the routine operations and amount of sales generated through these operations.
+The working capital turnover ratio helps the company to acknowledge the relationship between the working capital invested in the company to fund the routine operations and the amount of sales generated through these operations.

 Working Capital Turnover Ratio Formula